 Dr. Colby Ruiz was a teenager when he watched his first surgery.

-Ruiz BS ’15 could have ended up in any of the hospital units except, at 14, he really didn’t want to wear the pink “candy striper” uniform of most hospital volunteers.
+Ruiz BSA ’15 could have ended up in any of the hospital units except, at 14, he really didn’t want to wear the pink “candy striper” uniform of most hospital volunteers.
 When Ruiz learned that OR volunteers wore green, he was all in.

 Even then, most volunteers didn’t actually cross the red line into the operating room.
 But Ruiz was offered an intriguing opportunity.